 Course venue: Classes are taught in the Kew department, Herbarium, Library, Art & Archives (situated next to the Main Gate to the Gardens on Kew Green); about 15 minutes’ walk from Kew Gardens Underground station (District Line/London Overground) and 10 minutes’ walk from Kew Bridge station (South West Trains).

-Course fee: The course fee is 500 euros.
+Course fee: The course fee is 550 euros.
 This covers teaching and course materials.
 An additional registration fee may be levied by DEST (see how to apply below).

 Who is the course designed for?